drdk/grunt-dr-svg-sprites/README.md

 Also note in the above example, if the SVGs have width and height set far bigger than you would like (e.g. `width="960" height="560"`), the 'sizes' gives you control over the output PNG (SVG unimportant as it is vector).
 In this instance, `spriteTwo` will have a PNG sprite that is 65px tall.

-If you need to compose SVG elements you can use [dr-svg-grunt-composer](https://github.com/drdk/dr-grunt-svg-composer) to preproces them before building sprites.
+If you need to compose SVG elements you can use [dr-grunt-svg-composer](https://github.com/drdk/dr-grunt-svg-composer) to preproces them before building sprites.

 ---

 ## Changelog

+### 0.5.5

+**Important!** Renamed repo and npm module to `grunt-dr-svg-sprites` inlining with standard naming convention for grunt tasks. `dr-grunt-svg-sprites` is now deprecated.

 ### 0.5.3